abelperezok/aws-serverless-netcore/netcore3.1/part-11/README.md

 ## Working with data

-Just after creating the table, there is no data, if run the query intended to get all items in the table, no items are returned back.
+Just after creating the table, there is no data, if we run the query intended to get all **Items** in the table, no **Items** are returned back.

 ```shell
 $ aws dynamodb query \